 If there has been a single case in a resident, staff members need to consider how close their contact has been with the positive case.
-If the level of contact fulfils the definition (as outlined above), then the staff member needs to be treated as a contact, stay home, self-isolate for 14 days or, if they become symptomatic get tested.
+If the level of contact fulfils the definition (as outlined above), then the staff member needs to be treated as a contact, stay home, self-isolate, if they become symptomatic get tested.
 If it is deemed that the staff member has not had a level of contact, they can continue at work as normal.

 If there is more than one confirmed case in the refuge, it may be treated as an outbreak, in which case an outbreak control team should consider all people related to the refuge.

 Contact tracers are offered VAWDASV e-Learning as a part of their training.

 Charities, specialist services and workers delivering key frontline services, are considered to be ‘key workers’ and are eligible for additional support and mechanisms.
 This includes schooling and childcare for the children of key workers.